litmuschaos/v1-litmus-docs/docs/ebs-loss-by-tag.md

 ## Entry-Criteria

--   EC2 instance is healthy before chaos injection.
+- Application pods are healthy before chaos injection
+- EBS volume is attached to the instance.

 ## Exit-Criteria

--   EC2 instance is healthy post chaos injection.
+-  Application pods are healthy post chaos injection
+-  EBS volume is attached to the instance.

 ## Details

--   Causes termination of an EC2 instance by instance ID or list of instance IDs before bringing it back to running state after the specified chaos duration.
--   It helps to check the performance of the application/process running on the ec2 instance.
--   When the `MANAGED_NODEGROUP` is enable then the experiment will not try to start the instance post chaos instead it will check of the addition of the new node instance to the cluster.
+-  Causes chaos to disrupt state of infra resources ebs volume loss from node or ec2 instance for a certain chaos duration using a common volume tag.
+-  In case of persistent volumes on top of EBS, the volumes can get self-attached and experiment skips the attachment procees in this case.
+-  Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 ## Integrations

--   EC2 Terminate can be effected using the chaos library: `litmus`, which makes use of aws sdk to start/stop an EC2 instance.
+-   EBS Loss by tag can be effected using the chaos library: `litmus`, which makes use of aws sdk to attach/detach an ebs volume from the target instance. specified capacity on the node.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment